Leon2332/Grok-Launcher/README.md

 ## Why a Flatpak for this?

 Grok is a fantastic CLI tool, but many Linux users (especially less technical ones) appreciate having a polished desktop icon that "just works".
 This Flatpak does exactly that without packaging the Grok binary itself (it re-uses the official host installation for maximum compatibility and access to your files).

-## Future ideas

-Right-click folder → "Open with Grok" (context menu integration - it will just `cd` to the directory) is planned for later.
-Target desktop environments: GNOME, KDE Plasma, Cinnamon, and COSMIC.

 ## License / Disclaimer